(This page is a stub.)

 - White nodes (there are only round ones) represent ‘general’ or ‘context-free’ concepts.

-- Semantically, they are not embedded in any specific context (and also not embedded so by connected terms).
+- Semantically, they are not embedded in any context (and are also not embedded so by connected terms).
 They just represent ‘the idea’ of a particular concept.
 E.g.: ‘Duck’, in general.

 - Every black node is specified from a white node, or from another black node (a coreference sub-specifies it, adding extra (explicit and perhaps also implicit) context). – Specification is indicated with a double arrow: ↠.

-- So all VSM-sentences (represented as VSMGraphs) create new black nodes, which are all specified from the same set of available white nodes.
+- So all VSM-sentences (represented as VSMGraphs) are built with newly created black nodes, that are all specified from the same set of available white nodes.

 - Rectangle nodes represent ‘data’.
 This could e.g. be a ‘literal string’ as label for a white node concept, or a protein sequence, or image data.